 Sit upright and try to stay calm

 During an asthma attack, it’s best to be in an upright posture.
-Don’t lie down.
+Do not lie down.
 It also helps to try to stay calm, since panic may worsen your symptoms.
 Try to take slow, steady breaths.

 Continue using rescue medication as instructed